milonmaze/privacy-terms-observatory-beta/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 eBay's intellectual property policy
 Our name and logo are registered trademarks so their use is restricted and protected by intellectual property law.
 4 min article

+Severe winter weather may impact delivery times in parts of North America.
+Check tracking for the latest carrier updates.